huggingface/blog/stable-diffusion-xl-coreml.md

 In addition, we also applied the three best recipes from the Stable Diffusion XL analysis to the Core ML version of the UNet, and published them [here](https://huggingface.co/apple/coreml-stable-diffusion-mixed-bit-palettization/tree/main/unet-mbp-sdxl-1-base).
 Feel free to play with them and see how they work for you!

-Finally, as mentioned in the introduction, we created a [complete Stable Diffusion XL Core ML pipeline](https://huggingface.co/apple/coreml-stable-diffusion-mixed-bit-palettization) that uses the `4.5` recipe.
+Finally, as mentioned in the introduction, we created a [complete Stable Diffusion XL Core ML pipeline](https://huggingface.co/apple/coreml-stable-diffusion-mixed-bit-palettization) that uses a `4.5-bit` recipe.

 ### Resources